How much do you really know about the magazine you’re reading?

 2012: Perhaps these may still be on your shelf: “Writing for Hollywood,” “Beyond our Cultural Comfort Zones,” “Marketplace Missionaries,” “Virtual Virtue” (digital only, of course), “Hemorrhaging Faith,” and “Gospel Music Making a Difference.”
 In May the magazine removed a paywall that had prevented non-subscribers from viewing back issues at www.FaithToday.ca/digital, thereby increasing web traffic dramatically.

 2013 and looking ahead: Managing editor Gail Reid retired in January after 13 years, and the magazine looked to hire a new associate editor to work with senior editors Bill Fledderus and Karen Stiller.
 Plans are afoot to refresh the design of the magazine and its website late in the year.
 The website www.FaithToday.ca currently appears as a section of www.theEFC.ca, but a freestanding website would be simpler and more attractive for visitors – and ultimately make it easier to enlarge the readership and draw newcomers into the orbit of the EFC.

 Clearly, there is much to look back on – and forward to – at Faith Today.
 Thank you for your faithfulness as a reader, and special thanks to all our advertisers whose support is so crucial to the health of the magazine.
 If you have ideas about what you would like to see in the future, please drop us a line at firstname.lastname@example.org or on our Facebook page anytime.
 FT

 BILL FLEDDERUS of Hamilton, Ont., is senior editor at Faith Today.
-See a similar article like this from 2003.
+See similar articles like this from 2003 and 2023.

 Author: Bill Fledderus